Revised: May 2021

 The rise of global film and TV online

-If people are growing more accustomed to subtitles it’s largely down to the rise of global film and TV online.
+With people growing more accustomed to subtitles, we can see that the rise of global film and TV online has had a big effect on this.
 The internet has given us access to media from around the world, and you don’t have to go far to explore cinema and television from countries from across the globe.
 In fact, there’s even a wealth of online sources where you can download subtitles for supported media players.

 The effect on subtitle reception